-A cost per capita for each general government component can then be calculated using the 2023 estimated unincorporated population of 15,292, which includes the population estimate for Ogden Valley.
-The LOS adjustment percentage described above is applied to each respective per capita calculation.
-For comparison purposes, Table 4.4 displays an average per capita cost using general government budget data from Farr West, Heber, Hooper, Morgan, Plain City, South Weber, and Washington Terrace, demonstrating a lower cost per capita than the further refined Ogden Valley per capita cost with the exception of general administrative services.
+To calculate the general government costs, LRB first determined the cost per capita for each general government component using the 2023 estimated unincorporated population of 15,292, which includes the population estimate for Ogden Valley.
+As stated above, the County indicated that the MSF includes a regional LOS resulting in a higher per capita cost on average compared to other communities.
+LRB thus calculated an average per capita cost using general government budget data from Farr West, Heber, Hooper, Morgan, Plain City, South Weber, and Washington Terrace.
+As shown in Table 4.4, the average per capita cost from the comparative communities demonstrate a lower cost per capita than the Ogden Valley MSF per capita cost with the exception of general administrative services.